 1.1.1 Registering to participate in a PlayVS league.

 1.1.2 Participating in any match that is part of a PlayVS league.

 2.1 Student Enrollment

 No player shall be considered eligible to participate in any high school esports game before enrolling in and attending the high school associated with their team.
-Exceptions will be determined by the school and League Officials.
+Exceptions will be determined by the school and League Officials, which are solely defined as PlayVS league staff members.
 This shall not, however, prevent teams from allowing un-enrolled students to participate in practices.

 To be eligible to compete for a high school esports team, each player must satisfy all requirements outlined in section 2.2.